ildar-shaimordanov/my-scripts/cmd/cmdize/README.md

 * `/e :cscript` for `cscript //nologo //e:vbscript`
 * `/e :wscript` for `wscript //nologo //e:vbscript`

+If the script contains the statement `Option Explicit`, the last one is commented to avoid the compilation error.

 By these links you can find more discussions: